aZholtikov/zh_ds18b20/README.md

 # ESP32 ESP-IDF and ESP8266 RTOS SDK component for 1-Wire DS18B20 sensor

-There are two branches - for ESP8266 family and for ESP32 family.
-Please use the appropriate one.

 ## Using

 In an existing project, run the following command to install the components: